epappas/modQuery/README.md

 ## Getting Started ##

+As usual, install

+	$ npm install modquery

-As usual, include the module
+And include the module

 	var modQ = new require("modquery");